 Groundswell Community Passive Solar Greenhouse and Community Gardens is located in Invermere, BC.
 Open year round, the main focus being Spring thru Fall with “as Nature intended” all natural market garden veggies, herbs and fruits.
 Groundswell continues to develop composting research and production, Living Soil initiatives and regenerative/permaculture practices.
 Hands on workshops and events for our members, general public, schools and community organizations.
 We are dedicated to bringing education, skills, healthy growing practices and food to the communities of the Columbia Valley and we support the Columbia Valley Food Bank with fresh produce.

-Groundswell Community Greenhouse and Gardens promotes community sustainability through education and by the advancement of innovative projects that result in health for people, the environment and the economy.
+Groundswell Community Greenhouse and Gardens promotes food sustainability through education and by the advancement of innovative projects that result in health for people, the environment and the economy.
 Our Community Greenhouse and Gardens are shining examples of the power of collaborative community effort.

 Groundswell seedling: The Groundswell Community Greenhouse and Gardens had its start as the Columbia Valley Botanical Gardens in 2000.
 Their mission was to develop plant collections and gardens that protected plant species and to help advance public understanding of the importance of biodiversity to the survival and the quality of all life on the earth.